-Health coaching has emerged as a powerful tool for supporting individuals in achieving their health and wellness goals.
+Health or healthcare coaching has emerged as a powerful tool for supporting individuals in achieving their health and wellness goals.

 Tens of thousands of individuals are now looking towards this profession, both for its lucrative benefits and its capacity to make a difference.
 It, however, still remains rather unorganized.